0xchat-app/xchat-app-main/README.md

-# XChat - A Lightweight Chat Client Built Around Nostr MLS
+# XChat - Secure messaging with end-to-end encryption.
+Connect with friends and family through private, encrypted chats.
+No ads, no tracking, just pure communication.

 ## Quick Start